fadedlamp42/faded-writing/README.md

 - `psql` `\d+` can be copied directly into a prompt to immediately pass relevant context into either a chat interface or Copilot with a comment block

+See [Y Combinator prompting](summaries/y-combinator-prompting.md) for a good foundation.

 ##### System prompts and "styles"

 On top of the very helpful built-in styles (especially "Concise"!), Claude allows for using custom writing "styles" to adjust output to specific cases (e.g. to make things more formal, more concise, more casual, more directed towards a specific audience, etc.).
 GPT and other providers have a similar concept, but I'm a Claude man.